Anna Menon

 Anna Menon (née Wilhelm; born December 24, 1985) is an American engineer and NASA astronaut candidate, formerly employed by SpaceX as lead space operations and a mission director.
 She flew on Polaris Dawn, a private human spaceflight mission operated by SpaceX on behalf of Jared Isaacman.
-During the September 2024 mission, she served as the onboard medical officer and, along with Sarah Gillis, set the record for women traveling farthest from Earth.
+During the September 2024 mission, she served as the onboard medical officer and, along with Sarah Gillis, set a record for women traveling farthest from Earth.
 She was selected in September 2025 as a member of NASA Astronaut Group 24.

 Menon previously worked as a biomedical flight controller at NASA for seven years, overseeing operations at the International Space Station before joining SpaceX and returning to NASA as an astronaut.

 Education

 Menon graduated from Texas Christian University in 2008 with a Bachelor of Science degree in mathematics and Spanish.
 She went on to earn a Master of Science degree in biomedical engineering from Duke University in 2010.

 Menon was also a member of the Iota Lambda chapter of Alpha Chi Omega sorority at Texas Christian University.